franz-ops/damn-vulnerable-defi-solutions/README.md

 ```

 ## **Mitigation:**
-Considere using a lock mechanism to prevent user to call deposit during a flashloan.
+Consider using a lock mechanism to prevent user to call deposit during a flashloan.

 ```diff
 function flashLoan(uint256 amount) external {